Dick Van Dyke: Personal life

 On February 12, 1948, while appearing at the Chapman Park Hotel on Wilshire Boulevard in Los Angeles, Van Dyke and the former Margerie Willett were married on the radio show Bride and Groom.
 They had four children: Christian, Barry, Stacy and Carrie Beth.
 They divorced in 1984 after a long separation.

 In 1976, Van Dyke began his relationship with longtime companion Michelle Triola Marvin.
-They lived together for more than 30 years, until her death in 2009.
-Their affair, which left Van Dyke "writhing in guilt," contributed to the breakup of Van Dyke and Willett's marriage.
+They reportedly lived together for more than 30 years, until her death in 2009.
+Their affair, which left Van Dyke "writhing in guilt", contributed to the breakup of Van Dyke and Willett's marriage.

 On February 29, 2012, at the age of 86, Van Dyke married make-up artist Arlene Silver, 46 years his junior.
-They had met six years earlier at the SAG awards.
+The couple had met six years earlier at the SAG awards.
+While reporting on his 100th birthday on December 13, 2025, People journalist Liz McNeil stated that Van Dyke and Silver have been together "for nearly 20 years."
+In an exclusive interview with People, Silver admitted that she "didn't know a lot about him" prior to meeting him in 2006, and learned more about him through his fans on social media.
+She later would "connect him with his fans" on social media, which, according to Silver, Van Dyke "never really did before."

 Van Dyke included his children and grandchildren in his TV shows.
-Son Barry Van Dyke, grandsons Shane Van Dyke and Carey Van Dyke, and other Van Dyke grandchildren and relatives appeared in episodes of Diagnosis: Murder.
+In addition to his son Barry Van Dyke, grandsons Shane Van Dyke and Carey Van Dyke, and other Van Dyke grandchildren and relatives also appeared in episodes of Diagnosis: Murder.
 Van Dyke has seven grandchildren.
-His son Chris was district attorney for Marion County, Oregon, in the 1980s and prosecuted the I-5 Killer, Randall Woodfield.
+His son Christian was district attorney for Marion County, Oregon, in the 1980s and prosecuted the I-5 Killer, Randall Woodfield.
 In 1987, Van Dyke's granddaughter, Jessica Van Dyke, died from Reye syndrome, which led him to do a series of public service announcements to raise public awareness of the danger of aspirin to children.